 “Hang on, has this whole thing been one long advert for hire bike insurance?”, we hear you cry!
 Yes, do you feel cheated for reading to the end?

-Yellow Jersey are the only company that allow you to take out insurance for hire bikes, as well as the only company to offer short term bicycle insurance.
+Yellow Jersey is the only company that allows you to take out insurance for hire bikes, as well as the only company to offer short term bicycle insurance.
 All you need to do is take out a short term policy, and insure for the new retail value of the bike you are hiring.